entdec/scribo/docs/import_export.md

 # Importing and exporting

-Scribo allows you to easily import and export sites, if you want to work with the content outside the web-based maintenance.
+Scribo allows you to easily import and export buckets, if you want to work with the content outside the web-based maintenance.

-Importing and exporting is done using zip files, which contains one zipped site.
+Importing and exporting is done using zip files, which contains one zipped bucket.
 All content in the zip will be in a folder with the same base-name as the zip.

 ## Meta information